-These banks also seem more approachable for minority businesses and the slimly capitalized mom and pop, or mom and mom, type of business seeking a business loan.
-Some of these represent future job creation for the community if they can survive the early struggles of almost any small business.
+Banks specializing in predatory loans may seem more approachable for minority businesses and the poorly capitalized mom and pop, or mom and mom, type of businesses seeking a business loan.
+Some of these represent future job creation for the community if they can survive the early struggles that are perilous for almost any small business.

 We would hope that the greater exposure to the real world of poverty would cause officers of these banks to devise new products and new service delivery and outreach methods that would be hospitable to the needs of their particular community.

 When a bank is driven by a community development mission, the situation offers great possibilities for synergies among business formation, business retention, business attraction, and housing renovation and home purchase.
 These banks can offer microloans and other flexible credit products, as well as low-cost and free checking and savings accounts, tailored to the neighborhood's particular customer base.

 As the recent mortgage-related crisis revealed, there are many down sides to making sub-prime loans.
 First and foremost, the bank itself may fail, as we see from the ShoreBank example.
 Secondly, home buyers who get in over their heads may face a sudden mortgage crisis and lots of personal angst if there is an unexpected major repair or a sudden loss of job.